Factbox: Apple, Starbucks warn of hit from virus; firms restrict travel, airlines cancel flights

 ** McDonald’s shut outlets in five cities in Hubei.

 ** Japan’s Fast Retailing temporarily closed about 100 Uniqlo stores in Hubei.

-IKEA closed its one store in Wuhan.
+** IKEA temporarily closed around half of its 30 stores in China on Jan.
+29, having earlier closed its Wuhan store and restricted China travel.

 ** Yum China temporarily closed some KFC and Pizza Hut stores in Wuhan, and Luckin Coffee closed its cafes in the city.